Frequently Asked Questions

 Why do I have to have approval by the HSRRC?
 I am only planning to interview fellow Oxy students and am not forcing anyone to do anything!
 Why is the college making this so hard?

 The Human Subjects approval process is not something that Oxy made up.
 The federal government has set regulations for the protection of human subjects involved in research and the Committee is here to oversee that guidelines and ethics are followed, so as to protect research subjects, researchers and the college from harm.
 For more information, see our website pages titled Guidelines and Regulations and/or Resources.
-If you are interested in obtaining further training in responsible research ethics, please ask the HSRRC for information about PEERS, Program for Education and Evaluation in Responsible Research and Scholarship.
+If you are interested in obtaining further training in responsible research ethics, please refer to the CITI (Collaborative Institutional Training Initiative) web site.

 What is the difference between (1) Exempt, (2) Expedited, and (3) Full Committee Review?